 David has handled many other notable transactions, including BHP Billiton's $150 billion offer to acquire Rio Tinto, Cendant Corporation's separation into four independent, publicly owned companies, Realogy's $9 billion going-private by Apollo, Travelport's $4.3 billion sale to an affiliate of Blackstone and Toys "R" Us' $6.6 billion acquisition by an investment group.

-The International Who's Who of Mergers & Acquisitions Lawyers 2013 also named David one of the 10 "Most Highly Regarded Individuals" that stand out worldwide in M&A. He is also listed among an elite group of Tier 1 M&A practitioners in Chambers USA, America's Leading Lawyers for Business.
+The International Who's Who of Mergers & Acquisitions Lawyers 2014 named David among the world's leading M&A lawyers and in 2013 one of the world's 10 "Most Highly Regarded Individuals."
+He is also listed among "The Elite" in New York for Corporate/M&A by Chambers USA.
 In 2012, he was named a "Dealmaker of the Year" by The American Lawyer and previously as one of their "45 Under 45."
-As a contributing author of Kirkland's M&A Update, David's thought leadership has been acknowledged by The Harvard Law School Forum on Corporate Governance and Financial Regulation, The Wall Street Journal, The New York Times' Deal Professor and Investment Dealers' Digest.
+As a contributing author of Kirkland's M&A Update, David's thought leadership is recognized by The Harvard Law School Forum on Corporate Governance and Financial Regulation, The Wall Street Journal, The New York Times' Deal Professor and Investment Dealers' Digest.

 David is a member of the board of directors at the Park Avenue Armory, which is dedicated to giving one of America's historic treasures a new life as a center for performing and visual arts.
 He also serves on the board of New Alternatives for Children, which provides crucial support to families caring for medically fragile children.
 David lives in New York with his wife and daughter.